Portfolio

 • GHF-201 activates auto-lysosomal catabolism

-• Potential to treat lysosomal storage disorders (LSDs), such as Gaucher disease
+• Potential to treat lysosomal storage disorders (LSDs), such as Mucopolysaccharidosis type I (MPS I) and Gaucher disease

 • GHF-201 reduces nuclear & cellular levels of glycogen